-Very soft water (< 0.7mmol/l) prevents your espresso from forming crema.
+Very soft water (< 0.7mmol/l) means that your espresso hardly forms any crema.
 You have four options:

-- If you filter your water - do without the filter, you probably don't need it.
+If you filter your water - don't use the filter, you probably don't need it.

-- Ask a friend who lives in the Midlands if he can send you a can of water and mix it with yours.
+Ask a friend who lives in the midlands to send you a canister of water and mix it with yours.

-- Enjoy the soft water - so you never have to descale your machine
+Enjoy the soft water - you'll never have to descale your machine.

-Coffee oils and other deposits in the coffeemaker and sieve are the enemy of the beautiful crema - and influence the taste.
+Coffee oils and other deposits in the machine and in the filter are the enemy of a beautiful crema - and affect the taste.
 Clean your machine regularly.
-Tips and the right products can be found at a specialist dealer.
+You can find tips and the right products at a specialist dealer.

-Shame on your head.
+Shame on you.
 You will be punished with a tired and thin crema.

 8. Your coffee is too old

-The oils in coffee are mainly responsible for the crema.
-When the hot water is pressed through the powder at high pressure, these oils are dissolved from the coffee powder together with various proteins and sugars.
-Under the high pressure, the water is saturated with CO2 and swirls the insoluble substances in the water.
-In this way the finest foam bubbles are formed.
-This aromatic foam finally collects in the cup on the surface.
-If you put some sugar on the espresso, the crema holds it for about three seconds.
+The oils in the coffee are mainly responsible for the crema.
+When the hot water is forced through the powder at high pressure, these oils are dissolved out of the coffee powder along with various proteins and sugars.
+Under the high pressure, the water becomes saturated with CO2 and the insoluble substances in the water swirl.
+This is how the finest foam bubbles are formed.
+This aromatic foam eventually collects on the surface of the cup.
+If you add a little sugar to the espresso, the crema will hold it for about three seconds.

-If the coffee is old, the essential oils and CO2 have already evaporated - the coffee tastes boring and the crema may no longer form.
-Therefore always drink the coffee as fresh as possible.
+If the coffee is old, the essential oils and the CO2 have already evaporated - the coffee tastes boring and the crema may no longer form.
+So always drink your coffee as fresh as possible.

-The grinding process breaks up the structure of the coffee and thus increases the surface area exposed to the air and thus also to oxidation.
-Therefore, the above processes are much faster than with un-ground coffee.
-If possible, you should consume ground coffee within 30 minutes. .
+Grinding breaks up the structure of the coffee and thus increases the surface area that is exposed to the air and thus to oxidation.
+This is why the above-mentioned processes take place much faster than with unground coffee.
+If possible, you should consume ground coffee within 30 minutes.

-10. Your coffee's been in the grinder for too long
+10. Your coffee has been in the grinder too long

-As your coffee was no longer in the protected and sealed coffee bag, but open in the grinder, the whole oxidation process is much faster.
-In addition, many of the coffee beans slide along the whole bean container and leave the coffee oils there.
-You must have seen grinders that look totally sticky and dirty - not a nice picture for an espresso and crema lover.
+Again, we refer to points 8 and 9.
+Since your coffee was no longer in the protected and sealed coffee bag, but openly in the grinder, all the oxidation processes take place much more quickly.
+In addition, many of the coffee beans slide all along the bean container, leaving the coffee oils behind.
+You've probably also seen grinders that look all sticky and dirty - not a pretty picture for an espresso and crema lover.

-If you press the coffee into the sieve with too much pressure, the powder is so densely pressed that the water hardly flows through and your coffee tastes over-extracted, bitter and spicy.
+If you press the coffee into the sieve with too much pressure, the powder is pressed so tightly that the water hardly flows through and your coffee tastes over-extracted, bitter and sharp.
 The crema is dark brown, uneven and shows air bubbles.

-And attention: many baristas knock on the screen with the tamper after the rope or are a little careless, so that the screen carrier still strikes somewhere on the machine.
+And beware: many baristas knock on the sieve with the tamper after tamping or are a little careless, so that the portafilter still hits somewhere on the machine.
 This can cause small cracks in the pressed powder.
-The water searches for the "path of least resistance", flows through these small cracks and can only loosen little of the coffee powder, so that you get a thin and again under-extracted coffee.
+The water seeks the "path of least resistance", flows through these small cracks and can only loosen a little of the coffee powder, so that you get a thin and again under-extracted coffee.

 13. The water is too cold

-Ideally, your espresso machine has a temperature indicator so you can check the temperature of the water before and during extraction.
-A water temperature below 88°C leads to under-extraction, sour and thin coffee as well as a barely existing crema.
+Ideally, your espresso machine has a temperature gauge so you can check the temperature of the water before and during extraction.
+A water temperature below 88°C will result in under-extraction, sour and thin coffee, and a barely-there crema.

 14. The water is too hot

-On the other hand, too hot water with more than 94°C leads to an over-extraction and a thin, dark brown to blackish crema with a white spot or a black hole in the middle..
+On the other hand, water that is too hot, above 94°C, leads to over-extraction and a thin, dark brown to blackish crema with a white spot or a black hole in the centre.

 15. The pressure is too low

 See also point 8 - Espresso needs pressure.
-Too little pressure means that not enough particles dissolve and your coffee is under-extracted, the crema hardly present.
+Too little pressure means that not enough particles are released and your coffee is under-extracted, the crema barely present.
 The pressure should be around 9 bar.
 Your espresso machine must be able to do this.
-At the same time, too coarse a grinding, too weak a rope or too little coffee grounds mean that no sufficient pressure can build up - everything is connected on the way to the perfect espresso.
+At the same time, too coarse a grind, too weak a tamp or too little ground coffee can lead to insufficient pressure building up - so everything is connected on the way to the perfect espresso.